bathtubfulloftoast/novassite/README.md

 ## Assets
 ```
-any assets that are not code such as images, videos, fonts and sound effects are under their own seperate copyrights unless stated othewise.
+assets include anything that isnt code such as images, videos, fonts, sound effects and other binary files.
+assets fall under their own seperate copyrights unless stated othewise.

+directories can also be included under asset copyrights.
-directories that are counted as assets are listed below (all subdirectories included unless stated otherwise)
+directories that fall under asset copyrights are listed below (all subdirectories included unless stated otherwise)
-* public/
+public/
-* src/content/
+src/content/
 ```